delaneyj/datastar/site/static/md/guide/getting_started.md

 ## Backend Setup

-Datastar uses [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE).
+Datastar uses [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE) to stream zero or more events from the web server to the browser.
 There's no special backend plumbing required to use SSE, just some syntax.
 Fortunately, SSE is straightforward and [provides us with some advantages](/essays/event_streams_all_the_way_down).

 First, set up your backend in the language of your choice.
 Using one of the helper SDKs (available for [Go](https://github.com/starfederation/datastar/tree/main/sdk/go) and [PHP](https://github.com/starfederation/datastar/tree/main/sdk/php), with more on the way) will help you get up and running faster.
 We're going to use the SDKs in the examples below, which set the appropriate headers and format the events for us, but this is optional.